PawseySC/performance-modelling-tools/examples/atomicAdd_demo/README.md

 # atomicAdd Example

 ## Overview
 This example is meant to demonstrate one use-case for the [`atomicAdd`](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#atomicadd) operation on GPUs.
 We are specifically interested in highlighting the differences in performance and in the results of the summation of an array of floating point values.
-From the [CUDA-C programming guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#atomic-functions) :
+From the [GPU-C programming guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#atomic-functions) :

 *"An atomic function performs a read-modify-write atomic operation on one 32-bit or 64-bit word residing in global or shared memory ...